-- a) Minimum length of passwords shall be ten (10) characters - b) Passwords shall be composed of alphabetic, numeric, and non-alphanumeric characters - c) Passwords shall be of mixed upper/lower case - d) Passwords shall expire at maximum on a 90-day cycle - e) A user's previous two passwords cannot be re-used when changing passwords - f) Except when originally issued passwords cannot be the same as account names - g) A user must change his/her password upon first use of an newly issued account - h) Each combination of account name and password shall be unique - i) Account names cannot be re-used for different individuals
+- a) Minimum length of passwords shall be ten (10) characters - b) Passwords shall be composed of alphabetic, numeric, and non-alphanumeric characters - c) Passwords shall be of mixed upper/lower case - d) Passwords shall expire at maximum on a 90-day cycle - e) A user's previous two passwords cannot be re-used when changing passwords - f) Except when originally issued passwords cannot be the same as account names - g) A user must change his/her password upon first use of a newly issued account - h) Each combination of account name and password shall be unique - i) Account names cannot be re-used for different individuals undertaken to determine if a breach of security or potential breach has occurred.
+The policies state that it is the responsibility of the Security Officer to ensure an investigation is carried out.